 3.1 Candidates assess student learning using appropriate assessment tools.

-3.2 Candidates organize, analyze, and interpret assessment data from multiple sources, which guiding learners in examining their own thinking and learning as well as the performance of others.
+3.2 Candidates organize, analyze, and interpret assessment data from multiple sources.

 3.3 Candidates’ instructional decisions are data-driven.